Breed: Poitevin

 10 - 12 years Lifespan

-Tricolor / Orange Coat colors with a black saddle
+Tricolor / Orange Coat with black saddle

 Meet Our Poitevin Females